emulsify-ds/emulsify-website/posts/new-foundation.md

 This broader direction does not mean Drupal is becoming less important to Emulsify.

-The upcoming [Emulsify (Drupal base theme) 7.x](https://www.drupal.org/project/emulsify) and [Emulsify Tools 2.x](https://www.drupal.org/project/emulsify_tools) releases bring this new EC4.x foundation into the Drupal ecosystem.
-Those releases modernize the Drupal base theme, move generated themes to the Vite-based workflow, update compatibility for modern Drupal versions, and improve Drupal-specific developer workflows.
+The upcoming [Emulsify (base theme) 7.x](https://www.drupal.org/project/emulsify) and [Emulsify Tools 2.x](https://www.drupal.org/project/emulsify_tools) releases bring this new EC4.x foundation into the Drupal ecosystem.
+Those releases modernize the base theme, move generated themes to the Vite-based workflow, update compatibility for modern Drupal versions, and improve Drupal-specific developer workflows.

 But it is important to frame those releases correctly: **they are integration projects built on top of the new Emulsify Core 4.x foundation.**